pkibbey/pkibbey.github.io/src/content/blog/ui-testing.md

 ---
 title: Better Testing
-subtitle: Modern Testing Strategies
+subtitle: "The Importance of Unit Testing and E2E Testing: Avoiding the Pitfalls"
 description: Effective approaches to testing modern user interfaces
 pubDate: '2023-04-01T00:00:00.000Z'
 color: 'linear-gradient(to bottom right, #16A085, #1ABC9C)'
 tags:
   - Testing
-  - UI
-  - Automation
+  - Development
   - Frontend
   - QA
 author: Phineas
 ---

-# The Importance of Unit Testing and E2E Testing: Avoiding the Pitfalls

-In the world of software development, testing is a crucial part of ensuring that your code works as expected.
+_In the world of software development, testing is a crucial part of ensuring that your code works as expected.
 Two common types of testing are unit testing and end-to-end (E2E) testing.
 Both have their own importance and can significantly improve the quality of your software.
-However, it's also important to recognize the potential pitfalls and avoid building yourself into a ditch.
+However, it's also important to recognize the potential pitfalls and avoid building yourself into a ditch._

 ## Unit Testing